vicentereig/hola-apps/app/assets/javascripts/ng_application/README.md

-- [ ] Build a data store to find records and cancel requests in progress
+- [x] Build a data store to find records and cancel requests in progress
-- [ ] Find out how to build loading and error routes with dotJEM/angular-routing
+- [x] Find out how to build loading and error routes with dotJEM/angular-routing.